-Records relating to Student Multidisciplinary Team meetings are held within Student Affairs, accessible by the Head of Student Welfare, Head of International Student Support, Head of Student Affairs or their designate.
+Records relating to Student Multidisciplinary Team meetings are held within Student Affairs, accessible by the Head of Disability and Wellbeing, Head of International Student Support, Head of Student Affairs and the Student Wellbeing Manager.

 Case files are kept by individual support areas for their element of support provided to students, in line with their own departmental data protection policies.